ampproject/animations/src/transform-img/README.md

 ## Overview

 This directory contains logic for transforming an image from one location to another.
-The animation is comprised of 3 parts:
+The animation is comprised of 4 parts:

-* Scaling up the image in the x and y directions to the final scale
+* Scaling the image in the x and y directions to the final scale
+* Translating the rendered image within the cropping container (for object-position)
-* Translating the image in the x and y directions to the final location
+* Translating the cropping container in the x and y directions to the final location
 * Changing the crop in the x and y directions to the final crop

 Each of these are implemented in seprate file.